jcjeffreys/vce-sofdev-guide/ide-setup.md

 ### Perform setup for Git

-1. Start VSCode (ignore the start screen for now)
+1. Start VSCode (ignore the 'start' screen for now)
 1. Open a terminal using <kbd>Ctrl</kbd><kbd>\`</kbd> (Windows/Linux) or <kbd>⌘</kbd><kbd>\`</kbd> (macOS)
 1. If you are connected to the school network, type the following command (and press <kbd>⏎</kbd>):